 Resource utilisation for memory, network and CPU is low (even with the spike at Epoch boundaries) and there is significant capacity on the existing hardware for growth in transactions.

-The cardano node software has proven to be very stable to date for the majority of releases with one exception (1.18.1), which is why we always allow for a comprehensive soak test on the passive cluster when compiling new releases.
+The cardano node software has proven to be very stable to date however we always allow for a comprehensive soak test on the passive cluster when compiling new releases.